companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 }
 ```

-A __GET__ request can also be done on the above URL to list all discrepancies recorded within a report.
+A __GET__ request can also be done on the discrepancies URL shown above to list
+all discrepancies recorded within a report.

 Furthermore, a __GET__ request can be done on the following URL to retrieve an individual discrepancy: